 - Skin ulcers, when applied to the skin.

 - Other conditions.

-vomiting, excessive saliva, swallowing problems, heart problems, paralysis, and breathing problems.
+Yellow lupin seems to be UNSAFE when taken by mouth.
+Taking yellow lupin can cause vomiting, excessive saliva, swallowing problems, heart problems, paralysis, and breathing problems.
 Breathing problems can be severe enough to cause death.

 Poisoning, known as “lupinosis,” has been reported in grazing animals.
 The poisoning is due to the presence of mycotoxins that are produced by a fungus that sometimes lives in lupins.

 There isn't enough information to know whether yellow lupin is safe when applied to the skin.

 Special Precautions & Warnings:Pregnancy and breast-feeding: It's UNSAFE for anyone to take yellow lupin by mouth.
 If you are pregnant or breast-feeding, you have extra reasons to avoid using it.

 The appropriate dose of yellow lupin depends on several factors such as the user's age, health, and several other conditions.
 At this time there is not enough scientific information to determine an appropriate range of doses for yellow lupin.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
 Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.

 Natural Medicines Comprehensive Database rates effectiveness based on scientific evidence according to the following scale: Effective, Likely Effective, Possibly Effective, Possibly Ineffective, Likely Ineffective, and Insufficient Evidence to Rate (detailed description of each of the ratings).